brhoughton/film-test/README.md

-# TS and React API EXAMPLE Project
+# React Quiz App

-## A fully functional EXAMPLE project written in TS / React

-This was created to better understand TS within React.

-The goal was create a simple quiz that implented an API and tracked state from question to question.
+App for movie trivia.

+## Description

+This is a fully functioning quiz app with a focus on movie trivia.
+This calls an API and generates questions with correct and incorrect answers.
+Score is tracked via state.

+### Dependencies

+- TypeScript 5.3.3
+- React 18.2.0

 ### `npm start`